- The Elements of Drawing: John Ruskin, Victorian Art Education, and the Use of Teaching Collections, Ashmolean Museum, Oxford, 20 October 2004.

 - ‘From Kiosks to Linked Data: The Digital Cataloguing and Management of the National Gallery’s Collections’, plenary lecture, Collective Imagination 2019 (TMS users’ conference), Dublin, 10-11 April 2019.

 - ‘Documentation: What Should We Be Doing Next?’, Collections Trust Conference, Natural History Museum, London, 22 November 2015.

-- ‘A Revision of the Hornbostel-Sachs Classification in 2011 by the MIMO Consortium’, Reflecting on Hornbostel-Sachs’ Versuch a Century Later, Fondazione Ugo e Olga Levi, Venice, 3-4 July 2015 (with Margaret Birley and Arnold Myers).
+- With Margaret Birley and Arnold Myers, ‘A Revision of the Hornbostel-Sachs Classification in 2011 by the MIMO Consortium’, Reflecting on Hornbostel-Sachs’ Versuch a Century Later, Fondazione Ugo e Olga Levi, Venice, 3-4 July 2015.

 - ‘“A Practical and Critical School of Fine Art for English Gentlemen”: John Ruskin’s Teaching of Art in Oxford, 1869–1885’, Towards a Science of Art History: J. J. Tikkanen and Art Historical Scholarship in Europe, Ateneum Art Museum (Finnish National Gallery), Helsinki, 8 December 2007.

 - ‘The Hunt for Submarines in Classical Art: Mappings between Scientific Innovation and Artistic Inspiration’, Digital Resources for the Humanities and Arts (DRHA) 2006, Dartington Hall, 4 September 2006 (session on ‘Mapping Connections between Digital Technologies and Artistic Practice and Research’).